GitWorktree.org logoGitWorktree.org

 # Remove the worktree directory and administrative data

-git worktree remove ../feature-auth
+git worktree remove ../acme-hotfix

 # Delete the local branch (it's been merged, so -d is safe)

-git branch -d feature/auth
+git branch -d hotfix/checkout-crash

 # Delete the remote branch if no longer needed

-git push origin --delete feature/auth
+git push origin --delete hotfix/checkout-crash

 If you skip git worktree remove and delete the directory manually, remember to run git worktree prune to clean up the stale metadata.